-Naan Berenji is widely popular throughout the country, and it seems that every region has its version of this delightful treat.
+Naan Berenji is widely popular throughout the country, and every region seems to have its version of this delightful treat.
 However, the ones from the Kermanshah region are the most authentic kind, according to the locals.

-I bet rice pudding is not an unfamiliar dessert to all of you since almost every country has a similar dish to this.
-However, Sholezard still manages to stand out among hundreds of rice pudding variance with its unique addition of saffron.
+I bet rice pudding is not unfamiliar to you since almost every country has a version.
+However, Sholezard still stands out among hundreds of rice pudding variants with saffron being its main ingredient.

-This saffron rice pudding delicacy originated in Iran.
-Besides saffron, the locals also use rose water, cinnamon, cardamom, and butter to give the Sholezard more flavor.
-Almonds, pistachios, and rosebuds are also standard toppings for this yummy sweet treat.
+This saffron rice pudding originated in Iran.
+Besides saffron, the locals also use rosewater, cinnamon, cardamom, and butter to give the Sholezard more flavor.
+Moreover, almonds, pistachios, and rosebuds are standard toppings for this yummy sweet treat.

-Sholezard is usually offered during religious occasions like Ramazan.
+Iranian people usually offer Sholezard during religious occasions like Ramazan.
 Legend said preparing it will grant you one wish.
 Once the desire is given, it can even spread to others.

-Halva is the name people use to describe this famous Middle Eastern type of candy.
-It can be made with various ingredients, but nuts and grains are quintessential to this popular treat.
+Halva is the name for a famous Middle Eastern candy.
+It has different versions with various ingredients, but nuts and grains are quintessential to this popular treat.
 In the food culture of Tajik – a nation in Central Asia, Halva is known as Halvaitar.

 Halva is traditionally cooked at religious festivals and served after burial rites in Iran.
 However, nowadays, you can often catch sight of Iranians enjoying their Halva every afternoon with bread, tea (especially with Persian tea – a simple Iranian drink), coffee, or even wine.

 The treat was rumored to first appear around the 7th century.
-This is because there was documentation of a delicacy made from a mixture of mashed dates and milk, which most people believe to be a traditional version of the modern-day Halva.
+This is because there was documentation of a delicacy made from mashed dates and milk.
+Most people believe it to be a traditional version of the modern Halva.

 Bastani Sonnati is a traditional treat from the Middle East with a distinctive yellow color.
 It is also generally known as saffron and rose water ice cream.